shiftsc/shiftsc.github.io/_pages/mission.md

 ###### 2. human-centeredness and social responsibility 📱
 At Shift, we challenge and grow our understanding of the often overlooked social issues stemming from tech.
 ###### 3. interdisciplinary approach 👥
-Shift breaks down silos by bringing together students from all disciplines—designers, policy makers, educators... the list goes on—to think more critically about technology.
+Shift breaks down silos by bringing together students from all disciplines—designers, policy makers, educators... the list goes on—to think more critically about technology and our role in shaping it.
 ###### 4. campus-wide orientation 🏫
 Through a diverse range of [initiatives](/initiatives), we aim to create opportunities for *any and all students* at USC to engage with ideas related to human-centered and socially responsible tech.
-At the same time, we also host our own internal workshops and book clubs each semester to dive deeper into particular subfields of tech.
+At the same time, we also host our own internal workshops and book clubs each semester to dive deeper into particular subfields.

 ---